bcbio/bcbio-nextgen-vm/README.rst

 ToDo
 ====

-- Finalize single machine, multicore runs of bcbio-nextgen with docker containers.
-Handle hanging at the end of multicore runs.
 - Improve docker installation size: combine bcbio-nextgen and gemini anaconda directories.
 Load snpEff databases with genome data.
 - Enable specification of external programs/jars to handle tricky non-distributable